-Researcher and coordinator of the Career Policy & Paths in Science (CPPS) working group.
-Inge conducts research on the motivation, selection, and evaluation of scholars in order to better understand career development of scientists.
-She is responsible for the CWTS press communication.
+Senior researcher, lecturer and PhD coordinator.
+Inge conducts both qualitative and quantitative research on the motivation, selection and evaluation of scholars in order to better understand career development of scientists within and outside academia.

-Director of CWTS and professor of Scientometrics.
+Paul Wouters is emeritus professor of scientometrics..
 Paul is interested in how evaluation systems have developed and are creating new constraints for the development of knowledge.
 He is also interested in the history of science in general and the role of information systems in these histories in particular.

 Visiting researcher.
 Marc's research focuses on performance-based funding in higher education and measuring outcome and impact of publicly funded research.